kernsuite-debian/pybdsf/doc/source/process_image.rst

       :term:`peak_maxsize` ........
 30.0 : If island size in beam area is more than this, attempt to fit peaks separately (if
                                    peak_fit=True).
 Min value is 30
+      :term:`rmsmean_map_filename`  None : Filenames of FITS files to use as the mean and rms maps, given as a list [<mean_map.fits>, <rms_map.fits>].
+If supplied, the internally generated mean and rms maps are not used
       :term:`rms_value` ...........
 None : Value of constant rms in Jy/beam to use if rms_map
                                    = False.
 None => calculate inside program :term:`spline_rank` ............
 3 : Rank of the interpolating function for rms/mean